signalogic/SigSRF_SDK/mediaTest_readme.md

 hello_codec accepts codec config file and debug mode flag command line options, but no input / output or operating mode options.
 To handle audio I/O and process a variety of audio file and USB input output sources and combinations, the mediaTest program should be used instead.
 When it runs hello_codec

--reads a codec config file given on the command line to determine the codec type and any optional parameters -generates several frames of 1 kHz sine tone and stores in a buffer -creates and initializes encoder and decoder instances -encodes and decodes the tone buffer frame-by-frame (using the natural frame size supported by the codec) -deletes codec instances
+* reads a codec config file given on the command line to determine the codec type and any optional parameters
+* generates several frames of 1 kHz sine tone and stores in a buffer
+* creates and initializes encoder and decoder instances
+* encodes and decodes the tone buffer frame-by-frame (using the natural frame size supported by the codec)
+* deletes codec instances
--stores output in a .wav file
+* stores output in a .wav file

 The .c source is commented in detail including what source sections and header files are needed and the Makefile has a table showing libs required, required for demo (but not for licensed), and optional.